hamax97/hackernews/README.md

 # hackernews
-API for a HackerNews clone using GraphQL
+API for a HackerNews clone using GraphQL.